Early Symptoms of Liver Damage

 Preventing liver damage involves making healthy lifestyle choices:

-Implementing these preventive measures can help safeguard your liver health.
+These preventive measures can help safeguard against early signs of liver and kidney damage.

 Treatment